 China is to deliver a carefully calibrated diplomatic snub at a meeting today to discuss UN sanctions aimed at curbing Iran’s nuclear ambitions.

 After postponing the six-power meeting for weeks, China said at the last minute that it would be represented by a junior diplomat — even though Britain, France, Germany, Russia and the United States are all sending top officials.

 Western diplomats say that China is now taking a harder line than Russia in opposing further UN sanctions on Tehran.
 One said that Beijing seemed more interested in energy security than preventing Iran from getting a nuclear bomb.
 China imports about 15 per cent of its oil from Iran.

 Beijing, in effect, ignored the year-end deadline for progress on the issue set by President Obama.
-The political directors of the six powers were forced to postpone their year-end meeting shortly before Christmas because China’s envoy said he could not attend.
+The political directors of the six powers were forced to postpone their year

 |Liveleak on Facebook|